mattermost/mattermost-developer-documentation/site/content/extend/plugins/community-plugin-marketplace.md

 **Security Requirements (Checked by a member of the security team)**

-1. The plugin does not expose a vulnerability.
+1. Security reviews do not reveal any exploitable vulnerabilities in the plugin.
 2. The plugin provided an email address or a username on the [Community Server](https://community.mattermost.com) used to report vulnerabilities in the future.

 **Functional Requirements (Checked by a QA tester)**